rhythmcache/Merge-custom-ZImage-Kernel-to-Boot-Image-Without-Root/README.md

 ## Installation
-First Run this command in Termux.
+Rename Your original boot file to boot.img and rename Custom Kernel/Zimage file to Image and put it in your internal storage (/sdcard)... then just run this command in Termux.
 ```
 pkg install git
 git clone https://github.com/restrawed/Merge-custom-ZImage-Kernel-to-Boot-Image-Without-Root